stefanossal/Tachometer-Android/README.md

 ## Overview

 Android Tachometer App is a mobile application designed to monitor a user's real-time speed using GPS data.
-The app provides speed tracking, customizable speed limits, speed violation logging, map visualization, and voice recognition for easier navigation.
+The app provides speed tracking, customizable speed limits, speed violation logging, map visualization and voice recognition for easier navigation.

-This project was developed as an academic assignment focusing on Android development, GPS services, SQLite database integration, SharedPreferences, Google Maps integration, and speech technologies.
+This project was developed as an academic assignment focusing on Android development, GPS services, SQLite database integration, SharedPreferences, Google Maps integration and speech technologies.

 ---